Lyon Auvergne-rhone-alpes, France Travel Guide

 Discover small, boutique shops and galleries, especially in Croix-Rousse and areas off the main shopping streets.
 They sell unique local crafts and goods.

 Venture into not as touristy areas for authentic local eateries or "bouchons" where residents go.
-These often offer good value for money and genuine Lyonnaise hospitality.
+These often offer excellent value and authentic Lyonnaise hospitality.

 Beyond the famous Mur des Canuts, Lyon features numerous large-scale frescoes and trompe-l'œil murals throughout its districts.